This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- For easier serving, remove the cooked corn from the soup, cut off the kernels and add them back into the soup.
-Discard the cobs.
+- For easier serving, remove the cooked corn from the soup, slice the kernels off the cob, and add them back into the soup.

-- Feel free to use any vegetables you have on hand!
+- Use any vegetables you have on hand.
 Green beans, peas, peppers, and anything you’ve got in the fridge will work.

-- If you can’t find bone-in beef shank, you can use bone-in beef chuck or ribs since they both have good ratios of fat.
-Make sure you use a cut of beef with bone because that’s what give the broth a wonderful flavor!
+- Can’t find bone-in beef shank?
+You can use bone-in beef chuck, ribs, or oxtail.
+Make sure you use a cut of beef with bone because that’s what gives the broth a wonderful flavor.

 Nutrition